vulpemventures/docs.vulpem.com/docs/marina/ionio-example.md

 Marina is able to detect the artifact inputs and inject public keys and signatures automatically.
 To do this, the "injected" argument must be named like the account name.
 Fortunately, `@ionio-lang/ionio` provides us some helpers:

 :::tip
-`templateString` is an helper function using to rename `artifcat` arguments.
+`templateString` is an helper function using to rename `artifact` arguments.
 :::

 :::tip